-- Any statutory payments, e.g. Statutory Maternity Pay you are entitled to recover.
+- Any statutory payments, for example statutory maternity pay you are entitled to recover.

-If you are an online filer, your payroll software should calculate how much tax and NIC to deduct from your employees’ pay, and then how much you need to pay HMRC (taking into account any reductions on any Employer Payment Summary (EPS)).
+If you are an online filer, your payroll software should calculate how much tax and NIC to deduct from your employees’ pay, and then how much you need to pay HMRC (taking into account any reductions on any EPS).
 If you are a paper filer then the tax and NIC totals will be on your RT11.

-You pay an employee £250 a week, every Friday.
-In accordance with the employee’s tax code (1100L) and NIC category letter (A), tax and NIC of £19.09 will be deducted from their gross pay each pay day:
+You pay an employee (not a Scottish taxpayer) £250 a week, every Friday.
+In accordance with the employee’s tax code (1250L) and NIC category letter (A), tax and NIC of approximately £12.08 will be deducted from their gross pay each pay day:

 Note this example only looks at tax and employee NIC and does not take into consideration any employer NIC, student loan deductions etc. that may also be due.

 Sometimes, the amount that you owe HMRC for a period will come out as a negative amount.
-This can happen for example, where your employee is owed an in-year tax refund based on his/her year to date pay and tax figures.
+This can happen, for example, where you are claiming reimbursement of statutory parental payments you have made, or your employee is owed an in-year tax refund from HMRC based on his/her year to date pay and tax figures.

-Typically you would be repaid by HMRC for making a tax refund on their behalf by reducing any other amounts you need to pay over to HMRC for that same period.
-You can reduce your payment of tax, National Insurance or student loan deductions.
+Typically you would pay these amounts out to your employee in the first instance and then be ‘repaid’ by HMRC, by reducing any other amounts you need to pay over to HMRC for that same period.
+You can reduce your payment of tax, NIC or student loan deductions.